Ohio Freight Rates & Shipment Routes

-Home of the Mighty Buckeyes, Ohio links the northeast to the midwest and contains some of the busiest trucking routes in the country.
+To get a comprehensive estimate of your Ohio freight rates, use our online quotation system.
+Ohio is the home of the Mighty Buckeyes which links the northeast to the midwest and contains some of the busiest trucking routes in the country.
 Ohio is within a one-day drive of 50 percent of US residents and 70 percent of North America’s manufacturing capacity.
 Bordered to the north by Lake Erie, an important cargo port area and to the south by the Ohio River, Ohio’s nearest neighbors are Pennsylvania, Michigan, Ontario, Indiana, Kentucky and West Virginia.
-To get a comprehensive cost estimate for your Ohio shipment, use our online quotation system.

 Ohio Terrain and Climate